ServiceNow Credential Resolver

 1. Navigate to Discovery → Credentials → New.

-2. Choose a credential Type (For example, Windows, SSH Password, SSH Private Key, VMware, JDBC, JMS, or SNMPv3).
+2. Choose a credential Type (for example, Windows, SSH Password, SSH Private Key, VMware, JDBC, JMS, or SNMPv3).

 3. Select External credential store.